Last updated on June 14, 2021

 Setting your engagement ring with side stones enhances the centre stone, giving it a bolder look and highlights the overall beauty of your jewellery piece.
 In this guide, you will find out how to choose diamond side stones that perfectly match your engagement ring style.

 What Are Diamond Side Stones?

-Side stones are jewels, commonly diamonds, which are used to enhance the beauty and the brilliance of a centre gemstone.
+Side stones are gemstones, commonly diamonds, which are used to enhance the beauty and the brilliance of a centre stone.
 They are placed beside a larger gem and typically can be found on engagement rings, pendants, brooches and other pieces of jewellery.

 Depending on the design, diamond side stones may be the only embellishment on the ring or may be accompanied by pavé gems, halos and other additional decorations.
 Whatever the design of a jewellery piece, side stones allow adding personality and individuality.

 Many diamond shapes multitask as both centre gems and side stones.
 For example, a three-stone ring featuring diamonds of the same shape such as round, oval or princess is a popular choice.
 However, diamond cuts most often used as accent side stones to add contrast to the centre gemstone are baguette, trapezoid, trillion and half-moon.

 Types of Diamond Side Stones